ShareX/ShareX/ShareX.ScreenCaptureLib/Localization/README.md

 | Screen recording toolbar | `ScreenRecordWindow_` | 6 | Complete |
 | Scrolling capture windows | `ScrollingCaptureWindow_` | 27 | Complete |

-All 90 keys are translated in all 23 supported cultures.
-Existing WinForms views retain their form-specific `.resx` catalogs, while the legacy `Properties/Resources.resx` catalog remains responsible for its bitmap/cursor assets and already-localized legacy strings.
+All 221 keys are available in all 23 supported cultures.
+Existing WinForms views retain their form-specific `.resx` catalogs, while `Properties/Resources.resx` is now limited to bitmap and cursor assets.

 Run validation from the repository root: